flipstone/henforcer/README.md

 - pollock-0.1.0.1
 ```

-## Initialization

-Once the `henforcer` command is installed you'll need to initialize henforcer for your project. `cd`
-to your product directory and run the following command:

-`henforcer --init`

-or

-`stack exec henforcer --init`

-This will create a default `henforcer` configuration file at `henforcer.toml` in the root of your
-project.

 ## Execution

 `henforcer` is a GHC plugin, thus it is executed during compilation.
 To enable the plugin during